Computational Engineering (M.Sc./P.Grad.Dip./P.Grad.Cert)

 Admission Requirements

-Admission is normally restricted to graduates who have achieved an upper second class honours degree (2.1), or better, in engineering, science, computing, statistics, mathematics or a related discipline.
-Well-qualified candidates or industry professionals from other numerate disciplines who have sufficient knowledge of computational aspects of engineering and science, may also be considered.
+Admission is typically restricted to graduates who have achieved an upper second-class Honours degree (2.1), or higher, in Engineering, Science, Computing, Statistics, Mathematics or a related discipline.
+Well-qualified candidates or industry professionals from other disciplines who have sufficient knowledge of computational aspects of engineering and science may also be considered.

 Get in Touch